awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

       ```
       kubectl set image daemonset.apps/kube-proxy \
         -n kube-system \
         kube-proxy=<602401143452.dkr.ecr.us-west-2.amazonaws.com>/eks/kube-proxy:v<1.18.9>-eksbuild.1
       ```

       Your account ID and Region may differ from the example above\.

    1. \(Optional\) If you're using x86 and Arm nodes in the same cluster and your cluster was deployed before August 17,2020\.
 Then, edit your `kube-proxy` manifest to include a node selector for multiple hardware architectures with the following command\.
 This is a one\-time operation\.
-After you've added the selector to your manifest, you don't need to do it each time you upgrade\.
+After you've added the selector to your manifest, you don't need to do it each time you update\.
 If your cluster was deployed on or after August 17, 2020, then `kube-proxy` is already multi\-architecture capable\.

       ```
       kubectl edit -n kube-system daemonset/kube-proxy